 Categories of Members

-There are four categories of membership of the Chancery Bar Association.
-These are full membership, overseas membership, academic membership and honorary membership.
+There are five categories of membership of the Chancery Bar Association.
+These are full membership, overseas membership, academic membership, honorary membership, and student membership.

 Full Membership